paraxialio/documentation/docs/elixir/started_bot.md

 ![rule](./assets/started/ST4-rule-event.png)

-By default, the Paraxial.io agent does not send user email's to the backend.
+By default, the Paraxial.io agent does not send user emails to the backend.
 You can get the history of login attempts for an IP address, instructions in [the Bot Defense docs.](./bot_defense.md#using-the-paraxial-assigns)

 ## HTML Honeypot